mawmaw1/HackerNewsClone/Delivery.md

 - Skip is an integer that decides how many documents you want to skip before getting x amount of posts
 - Limit is an integer that decides how many documents you want from the backend
 ##### Example
 '/posts/25/25' will give you the documents 25-50.
-We skipped the first 25 documents and wanted to get 25 documents
+We skipped the first 25 documents and wanted to get 25 documents.

 ### Getting post
 #### '/post/:id'